antoinegag/github-embeds/README.md

 Run `yarn start` or `npm start` in your terminal to run the bot.

+# Running the tests

+Simply run `yarn test` to run the tests

 # Built with

 - [NodeJs](https://github.com/nodejs/node)
 - [Discord.js](https://github.com/discordjs/discord.js/)
 - [node-fetch](https://github.com/bitinn/node-fetch)
+- A bunch of other open source tools!

 # Authors